dawarich-app/site/docs/tutorials/reverse-geocoding.md

 ## How to enable reverse geocoding

-To enable reverse geocoding, you need to set the `REVERSE_GEOCODING_ENABLED` environment variable to `true` in the `docker-compose.yml` file.
+To enable reverse geocoding, you need to provide correct ENV variables for the reverse geocoding service you want to use.
 Here is an example of how to do it:

 <details>